CONTACT INFORMATION

 This program provides free vocational courses for interested individuals who desire to put up their own business of livelihood.
 The modules are based on Technical Education and Skills Development Authority

-- All out of school youth and unskilled adults who are interested to acquire the skills to be used for wage or self-employment
+- All out-of-school youth and unskilled adults who are interested to acquire the skills to be used for wage or self-employment

 - High school graduates for those who are interested to enroll in the 3-month courses and high school level to those interested in 1-day training but know how to read and write